etwk/blog/content/lists/books.md

 - [ ] The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power
 - [ ] Saving Freud: The Rescuers Who Brought Him to Freedom
 - [ ] The Guns of August (war history)
-- [ ] Hitler and Stalin: The Tyrants and the Second World War (war history)
 - [ ] The Fight of Our Lives: My Time with Zelenskyy, Ukraine's Battle for Democracy, and What It Means for the World
 - [ ] The Ukrainian Night: An Intimate History of Revolution
 - [ ] Honey, Baby, Mine: A Mother and Daughter Talk Life, Death, Love (and Banana Pudding)